SoftwareEngineeringToolDemos/ICSE-2011---SEREBRO/README.md

 * :x: Source code (not available)
 * :x: Original tool (not available)

-This tool was certified as Unworkable for this project as this tool is not available for download.

 This repository was constructed by [Gargi Rajadhyaksha](https://github.com/gsrajadh/) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
 Thanks to Dr. Rose Gamble for her help in establishing this repository.